WordPress/gutenberg/docs/reference-guides/block-api/block-variations.md

 Block variations can be declared during a block's registration by providing the `variations` key with a proper array of variation objects, as shown in the example above.
 See the [Block Registration API](/docs/reference-guides/block-api/block-registration.md) for more details.

-To create a variation for an exiting block, such as a Core block, use `wp.blocks.registerBlockVariation()`.
+To create a variation for an existing block, such as a Core block, use `wp.blocks.registerBlockVariation()`.
 This function accepts the name of the block and the object defining the variation.

 ```js
 wp.blocks.registerBlockVariation(